Aliases for TRIM3 Gene

 GeneCards Summary for TRIM3 Gene

 TRIM3 (Tripartite Motif Containing 3) is a Protein Coding gene.
-Among its related pathways are Interferon gamma signaling and Immune System.
+Among its related pathways are Interferon gamma signaling and Innate Immune System.
 GO annotations related to this gene include ubiquitin-protein transferase activity and protein C-terminus binding.
 An important paralog of this gene is TRIM2.

 UniProtKB/Swiss-Prot for TRIM3 Gene